List of Clergy, Staff and Visitors to Church buildings

 6. You are now in the WordPress editor.
 Add a Title for your article, and then start writing the text.
 For those unfamiliar with WordPress, it has various editing modes, this site defaults to the relatively new ‘Block’ editor.
 There are many types of Block for creating content, the most useful to start with are the Paragraph block which has the symbol, the Header block with the symbol, and the Image block with the symbol.

-With the Image block, use the buttons to left or right-align the image within the text.
+With the Image block, use the alignment button to left or right-align the image within the text.